Lemierre’s syndrome occurs when bacteria from a throat infection spread to a major blood vessel and then poison the bloodstream and cause blood clots.

 In general, the bacteria that cause Lemierre’s syndrome live naturally in the human body but have rapidly spread and become harmful.
 Around 90 percent of cases occur from the spread of Fusobacterium necrophorum, a bacterium found in the stomach, large intestine, small intestine, colon, and throat.

 Doctors are uncertain why these bacteria spread.
 One theory suggests that other diseases in the throat weaken the body’s defense system, making it easier for bacteria to move around.

 Medical experts largely blame antibiotic overuse for bacteria becoming stronger.
 As a result, doctors prescribe this type of medication less often.
 While good for public health, the decrease in antibiotic use could make it easier for bacteria to spread.

 Who gets Lemierre’s syndrome?

 Anyone with a sore throat or upper respiratory infection has a slight chance of developing Lemierre’s syndrome.
 Several cases of Lemierre’s Syndrome have occurred in people with strep throat or mono.

 Lemierre’s syndrome can affect a person at any age.
-However, people under 30 years old account for most cases and are more likely to develop the disease than older adults.
+However,

 A person diagnosed with Lemierre’s syndrome may be otherwise healthy with no history of health problems.